 Stories are a key part of any kind of marketing, from social media posts to product descriptions.
 The best way to sell anything is to sell a story that resonates with the customer.

-In addition, stories relay events.
-They can help us to see the human side of a brand.
-When we hear about someone’s personal experience with a product, it can make us more likely to trust the brand and give it a try.
+Furthermore, stories narrate actual stories and events, shedding light on the human facet of a brand.
+When we learn about someone’s personal experience with a product, it fosters trust in the brand and entices us to give it a whirl.

 When used effectively, storytelling can be a powerful tool in the sales process.